BJP defeats Cong to win senior deputy mayor, deputy mayor posts in Chandigarh Municipal Corporation | Politics

 - India

-The BJP on Monday won the reelection for the posts of senior deputy mayor and deputy mayor of the Chandigarh Municipal Corporation, defeating the Congress candidates who were backed by the AAP.
+The BJP on Monday won the re-election for the posts of senior deputy mayor and deputy mayor of the Chandigarh Municipal Corporation, defeating the Congress candidates who were backed by the AAP as part of opposition's INDIA bloc.

 For the post of senior deputy mayor, BJP's Kuljeet Sandhu defeated Congress' Gurpreet Gabi.
 While Sandhu polled 19 votes, Gabi got 16, and one vote was declared invalid.